 I'm a longtime ethical vegan (25+ years) so I don't eat or use any dead body parts.
 This is for the animals, who are sentient beings that don't deserve abuse, exploitation, or death; for the planet, that animal agriculture is destroying; and for my health, as a plant eater.
 Read questions vegans are tired of hearing and learn more by watching movies!

 My nationality is American, but my ancestry is mostly German.
 Hence the Burger.
-German to the max.
-I've moved around in 10 states, been traveling through 40 countries on 5 continents, but there's no place I call home.
-I'm a big fan of slow travel and also like to return to and spend time in places I love, so my country count doesn't climb that fast.
-I just go wherever, whenever I want.
-Which, I think, is the best way to travel.
+I've lived in 10 states, and have been traveling through 45+ countries on 5 continents for many years, yet there's no place I call home.
+I like traveling slow and spending time in places I love, so my country count doesn't climb fast.
+I just go wherever, whenever I want - the best way.

 Because it's easier.
 I travel full-time, solo, so it's safer to blend in with locals, and I hate selfies!
-Plus, if I was recognized as a professional travel blogger, I wouldn't get an authentic experience to report.
-In most of the food, hotel or attraction reviews I do, I try to work it out so that I can participate without the staff knowing.
-This way, my experience is just like anyone else's.
+Plus, if I was recognized as a pro blogger, I wouldn't get an authentic experience to report.
+In most of the food, hotel or attraction reviews I do, I can participate without the staff knowing.
+This way, my experience, and review, is genuine.

 Because they're ridiculous.
 Point the camera at the subject, not yourself!
 That's backwards!

-Send me a booking request here and I'll see if I can help out.
+Sure, send me a booking request here with the details and I'll see if I can help out.

 Chances of that are slim.
 I'm a lone wolf.
 Plus you'd have to be as cool as me.
 Level 10 coolness.